-- All exams and ALSs will be online. - ➤ All exams will be proctored online via Zoom or Google Meet. - > All ALSs will be held during lecture hours. - ➤ Midterm exam date and time will be announced during the semester. - You will be asked several questions through SUCourse+. - > We will have an online final exam during the regular finals period.
-Student resources will decide and announce the exact date and time for the exam. - You will be asked several questions through SUCourse+. - For each online examination (quiz, midterm, final) - > You will be solving/implementing the questions on SUCourse+. - > We will manually grade all your answers (code, text) on SUCourse+. - Don't worry about timing.
+- ❖ All ALSs will be online, whether you are in class or online at Zoom. - ➤ All ALS's will be proctored in-class and also online via Zoom or Google Meet. - > All ALSs will be held during lecture hours or recitation hours. - ❖ According to the university guidelines all other exams will be physical, i.e. written in-class.

+- ➤ Midterm exam date and time will be announced during the semester. - You will be asked several questions on this exam. - > We will have a final exam during the regular finals period.
+Student resources will decide and announce the exact date and time for the exam. - You will be asked several questions on this exam. - For each online examination (ALS) - > You will be solving/implementing the questions on SUCourse+. - > We will manually grade all your answers (code, text) on SUCourse+. - ➤ Don't worry about timing.
 You will have enough time to solve each question.
-However, note that "enough time" does not mean "unlimited time". - Other details will be announced prior to each examination. - After any examination (midterm, final, etc.) some students will be called for an oral exam. - Some students will be selected randomly. - > Some students will be selected based on any irregularities in their performance and/or the level of work they submit (i.e. using objects or paradigms we have not showed during lectures)

-- ➤ All oral exams will be done over Zoom or Google Meet. - Each oral exam will be recorded. - > The students must at all times keep their camera on. - ➤ The students will share their entire screens (not specific tabs or windows) and do their work on the IDE (VS, Xcode, etc.) that they have done their original work on. - > The performance of the student during these oral exams will affect their grades of the examination they have been called upon. - Ex: If you are called for an oral exam for Midterm, your performance will affect your Midterm grade. - ➤ If a student fails to show up at an oral exam, or does not obey the rules of camera and/or screen sharing he/she will automatically get 0 (zero) points from that grading item. - ❖ At the end of the semester almost all students will have been called to at least one oral exam.
-Some may be called to multiple oral exams. - ❖ At the end of the semester, course grades will be calculated using a predefined point distribution. - ➤ We constructed a letter grade point interval mapping based on the previous semesters, in a student-friendly manner (like a very soft catalog grading scheme). - > Your grade will not depend on any other students' grade. - > We have no intention of releasing the letter grade boundaries. - There will be at least 4-6 steps on the project during the semester.
+However, note that "enough time" does not mean "unlimited time". - > Other details will be announced prior to each examination. - At the end of the semester, course grades will be calculated using a predefined point distribution. - > We constructed a letter grade point interval mapping based on the previous semesters, in a student-friendly manner (like a very soft catalog grading scheme). - > Your grade will not depend on any other students' grade. - > We have no intention of releasing the letter grade boundaries. - There will be at least 4-6 steps on the project during the semester.
 All of the assigned steps will be graded and monitored by a TA that is assigned to your project.
 Your TA may ask for an oral exam for any step and it will be taken into consideration in the overall grade.
-Each step will have a differen weight in overall grading. - ❖ There will be many ALS's during the semester.
-All ALS's will be through Top Hat.
-Each Top Hat question will be considered as a single ALS.
+Each step will have a different weight in overall grading. - ❖ There will be many ALS's during the semester.
+All ALS's will be through SUCourse+.
+Each question will be considered as a single ALS.
 The worst 1/3 of them will be discarded, and the rest of them will have equal weight on grading.
-In other words, if there are 3N different ALS questions, best 2N grades will be taken into consideration. - There won't be any make-up for ALS's and project steps in any case, including medical health reports and official university activities.
+In other words, if there are 3N different ALS questions, best 2N grades will be taken into consideration.

-- ❖ If your exams' weighted average is below 30, you will fail the course even if your total grade is equal or above the overall passing grade. - > Surely, having exam's weighted average greater than or equal to 30 does not mean that you will pass the course. - If your overall grade is lower than 45, you will fail the course. - ❖ If you miss all of the ALSs, do not participate in the project, midterm and final exam as well; then you will get an NA grade. - ❖ If you miss the midterm or final exam and if you do not take the make-up exam for that missing exam; then you will directly get an F grade.
+- ❖ There won't be any make-up for ALS's and project steps in any case, including medical health reports and official university activities. - ❖ If your exams' weighted average is below 30, you will fail the course even if your total grade is equal or above the overall passing grade. - > Surely, having exam's weighted average greater than or equal to 30 does not mean that you will pass the course. - ❖ If your overall grade is lower than 45, you will fail the course. - ❖ If you miss all of the ALSs, do not participate in the project, midterm and final exam as well; then you will get an NA grade. - ❖ If you miss the midterm or final exam and if you do not take the make-up exam for that missing exam; then you will directly get an F grade.